MPI-Dortmund/tomotwin-cryoet/docs/strategies/strategy_01.rst

 3. Start napari and select regions of interest
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-After you have started napari, load the Clustering plugin: :guilabel:`Plugins` -> :guilabel:`napari-tomotwin` -> :guilabel:`Cluster umap embeddings`
+After starting napari, load the clustering plugin: :guilabel:`Plugins` -> :guilabel:`napari-tomotwin` -> :guilabel:`Cluster umap embeddings`.

-Within the plugin select the :file:`.tumap` file in :file:`umap/` folder and press "load".
+Within the plugin, select the :file:`.tumap` file in the :file:`umap/` folder and press :guilabel:`load`.

 Select your targets in the umap.
-By pressing `shift` you can select multiple targets.
-Save the targets when you are done.
-I assume you saved it under `cluster_targets/`
+You can select multiple targets by pressing `shift`.
+Save your targets when you are done.
+I assume you saved them in `cluster_targets/`.

 4. Map the cluster targets with the tomogram embeddings
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^